Introduction

 Did players enjoy training as much as matchday?

-If players only love game day, something’s wrong with training.
+If players only love game day, something is wrong with training.

 The environment should be consistent.

-Fun, challenging, supportive - whether it’s Tuesday training or Saturday match.
+Fun, challenging, supportive, whether it is Tuesday training or Saturday match.

 Inclusion